Cuvier’s beaked whales are the champion divers amongst whales – they hold the record for the deepest and longest dive for any mammal.

 Cuvier’s beaked whales tend to avoid ships and large vessels, reacting when they are still large distances away.
 However, there are cases of Cuvier’s appearing curious around small boats that are motionless in the water.

 Cuvier’s beaked whales are the deep diving champions of the ocean.
-The record-breaking longest and deepest dive recorded is for a Cuvier’s beaked whale that held his or her breath for a phenomenal 137.5 minutes (2 hours and 17.5 minutes) and reached a depth of 2,992m (just under 3km or 2 miles) below the surface of the ocean in southern California.
+The record-breaking longest dive recorded was by a whale that held his or her breath for a phenomenal 222 minutes (3 hours and 42 minutes).
+The deepest dive recorded by a Cuvier's beaked whale is 2,992m (just under 3km or 2 miles) below the surface of the ocean in southern California.
 Dives between 1000m and 2000m deep and lasting over an hour are not unusual for Cuvier’s.

 Ocean noise is a big threat to these deep diving specialists.
 Cuvier’s beaked whales are particularly susceptible to the threat of navy sonar noise.
 Following naval exercises, they have stranded in large numbers in the Canary Islands and off the Bahamas in the North Atlantic, as well as the Mediterranean.
 Post mortems have shown that Cuvier’s suffer injuries associated with decompression sickness or ‘the bends’ such as ear and hearing damage.
 These are caused by surfacing too swiftly, perhaps in response to being frightened and panicked by acute noise.